Stadsholt/Overcooked-2-Motion-Controller/README.md

 ### Plate Controller:
    - Code Location: [Plate_Wireless/](Plate_Wireless/)
    - Description: Sends thumb stick x-y coordinates through the accelerometer to the receiver.
-Triggers vibration if tilted too much, signaling that in-game items may be dropped.
+Triggers vibration if tilted too much, signalling that in-game items may be dropped.
 ### Knife Controller:
    - Code Location: [Knife_Wireless/](Knife_Wireless/)
    - Description: Sends input from the knife controller to the receiver.
 Includes a pressure sensor for in-game grabbing, two buttons for interactions, and an accelerometer to detect shaking for specific interactions.